1. What is the Human Capital Project?

 [Top]

-11. What are harmonized test scores and how are they calculated?
+8. What are Harmonized Learning Outcomes (HLO) and how are they calculated?.

 The harmonization methodology relies on the production of an “exchange rate” between international student achievement tests and their regional counterparts, which can then be used to place tests on a common scale.
 Test scores are converted into TIMSS units as the numeraire, corresponding roughly to a mean of 500 and a standard deviation across students of 100 points.
 The exchange rate is based on the ratio of average country scores in each program to the corresponding country scores in the numeraire testing program for the set of countries participating in both the numeraire and the other testing program.
 For example, consider the set of countries that participate in both the PISA and the TIMSS assessments.
 The ratio of average PISA scores to average TIMSS scores for this set of countries provides a conversion factor for PISA into TIMSS scores that can then be used to convert the PISA scores of all countries into TIMSS scores.
 The exchange rate is calculated pooling all overlapping observations between 2000 and 2017 and is therefore constant over time.
 This ensures that within-country fluctuations in harmonized test scores over time for a given testing program reflect only changes in the test scores themselves and not changes in the conversion factor between tests.